 Well, there are a few things that you need to consider and a few steps that you need to take before you’ll stand a chance of being hired.
 Don’t worry.
 Nothing too scary, but important nonetheless.

 Portfolios can easily go out of date.
 Your look, your physical fitness will often vary from week to week, month to month.
-And more than often what you are still showing in your portfolio isn’t an accurate representation of how you look now.
-That’s why, if you haven’t been asked already, you should snap a couple of selfies as you look right in this moment and send these to Tony (if you’re on this page there’s a good chance you were invited to be here and therefore already have Tony’s phone number).
-WhatsApp your pictures to him without delay.
+More than often what you are still showing in your portfolio is not an accurate representation of how you look right now.
+When you submit your application, be sure to include selfies of how you look right now (in this moment).
+DON’T ADD ANY FILTERS.
+Just find a nice bright space (e.g. next to a window).

 To discover more about the intricacies of working with stock photography, check out the blog post at the foot of this page.

 One you submit your application; you will receive an email acknowledgement.
 If you don’t see it in your inbox, be sure to check your SPAM/ JUNK folder and to add the sender to your SAFE list.
 From this point forward your application will be managed by our ‘onboarding’ system.
 This means that each time your application is updated, you will receive an email keeping you informed on progress.

 We’ll take a look at your application and selfies.
 If we think you’ll suit one of our campaigns, we’ll progress you to the next stage of selection.
 If you’re not what we’re looking for at this time, your application will be closed and you will be informed of our decision.

 4 TEST SHOOT

 If you pass all steps of the selection process, you will be invited to attend a test shoot.

 If you are NOT from the UK but are from another European country, you will not need to attend a test shoot due to the impracticalities of travelling to the studio.
 This does mean that you will only be hired if there is a specific campaign that Tony believes will suit you as opposed to being tested and then added for potential assignments.